edzq/edzq.github.io/_pages/about.md

 My primary research interests are centered around natural language processing, large language models and machine learning.
 Specifically, I am working on developing information extraction models under low-resource scenarios using cost-effective techniques such as weak/distant supervision, semi-supervised learning, and in-context learning.

+I am/was the research assistant for several NSF funded projects, including:
+- Extracting and Linking AI Artifacts
+- Knowledge Graph to Support Evaluation and Development of Climate Models
+- America's Fourth Estate at Risk: A System for Mapping the (Local) Journalism Life Cycle to Rebuild the Nation's News Trust

 # Publications